 The myceleum story started on a cold winter’s night in Lebanon.
 Bassem was staying late in the office setting up a development environment, the 3rd one he had to set up in as many months.
-While a seasoned developer with plenty of experience in DevOps and the setting up of development environments, the task seemed incredibly tedious and pointless.
+While a seasoned developer with plenty of experience in DevOps, Docker, and the setting up of development environments, the task seemed incredibly tedious and pointless.

 “I was working on a react native mobile app, there was an update to MacOS that broke the build.
 I spent hours trying to fix it, eventually the only thing that worked was recreating a new project / environment and copying the existing code.
 That got me thinking that there should be a way to have environments isolated, and that you should be able to download pre-configured environments at any point if your existing environment breaks, somehow.”